Du Pré Alexander, 2nd Earl of Caledon: Governorship

-In July 1806 he was appointed Governor of the Cape of Good Hope in what is now South Africa.
-He was the first governor on the Cape's cession to United Kingdom; the Caledon River and the district Caledon, South Africa there are named after him.
-Lord Caledon was not, literally, the first British civil governor of the Cape, having been preceded in that capacity by Lord Macartney and Sir George Yonge, successive holders of the office between the first conquest of the Cape, and its cession back to the Dutch under the terms of the Peace of Amiens of 1802.
-Rather, Lord Caledon was the first civil governor after the Cape's reconquest from the Dutch by General Sir David Baird in 1806.
+In July 1806 Calden was appointed governor of the Cape Colony.
+He was the first civilian governor following the British occupation of the colony that year; the Caledon River and the district Caledon, South Africa there are named after him.
+Lord Caledon was not, literally, the first British civil governor of the Cape, having been preceded in that capacity by Lord Macartney and Sir George Yonge, successive holders of the office between the first conquest of the Cape, and its cession to the Batavian Republic under the terms of the Peace of Amiens of 1802.
+Rather, Lord Caledon was the first civilian governor after the Cape's reconquest from the Dutch by General Sir David Baird in 1806.
 The question of the relationship between the civil and the military authorities of the colony, personified in Lord Caledon's relationship with the Commander-in-Chief, General Sir Henry Grey, was the most troublesome of the former's period of office as governor, and the issue on which he resigned in June 1811.

 Less than three years after his departure, in March 1814, an open letter was written defending his record as governor.
 The writer, Colonel Christopher Bird, Deputy Colonial Secretary at the Cape (subsequently Colonial Secretary), was well qualified to speak, although his partisanship on Lord Caledon's behalf is unconcealed.
 In another part of the Caledon Papers, Lord Caledon's own appraisal of his governorship of the Cape is to be found.
 It occurs in the course of a letter which he wrote to the Prime Minister, the 2nd Earl of Liverpool, in 1818 stating his claims to be given a peerage of the United Kingdom: '...
 The administration of the colonial government during my residence there for a term of four years, was more than usually arduous, in consequence of my being the first civil governor after the capture of the settlement, and from there being no records of a former British government in any of the public offices at The Cape. ...
 I hope I shall be excused for stating that, upon my own responsibility and under the most embarrassing circumstances, occasioned by the loss of four British frigates which were to have protected the convoy, I detached 2,000 infantry to co-operate with the force from India in the reduction of the Mauritius.
-In a letter from Lord Minto [Governor General of India] upon that occasion, he acknowledges the public service I rendered, not only as relating to the fall of the Mauritius, but adds that it was to the co-operation I afforded he was indebted for the means of moving against Java. ...'.
+In a letter from Lord Minto upon that occasion, he acknowledges the public service I rendered, not only as relating to the fall of the Mauritius, but adds that it was to the co-operation I afforded he was indebted for the means of moving against Java. ...'.